worldline/angular-training/docs/src/routing/README.md

 ## Router directives

-In the Stackblitz, try navigating to components by replacing the URL in the address bar.
-As you can see, besides the `NavbarComponent`, no other component is displayed even though we have just defined routes in the `AppRoutingModule`.
+In Stackblitz, try navigating to components by replacing the URL in the address bar.
+As you can see, besides the `NavbarComponent`, no other component is displayed even though we have just defined routes in the `app.routes.ts`.
 That is because we have not yet told Angular where those components should be inserted in the DOM.

 ### router-outlet
-This is the purpose of the `RouterOutlet`.
+This is the purpose of the `RouterOutlet` directive.
 The `NavbarComponent` should remain displayed at all times which means that components should be inserted under it.
 Let's add the `router-outlet` in the `AppComponent`.
+Don't forget the import in the ts file.

 <CodeGroup>
 <CodeGroupItem title="app.component.html">